Jafar Jabbarly: Early life

-After his father's death in 1902, Jabbarly's mother moved to Baku with her four children.
+In 1909, he was admitted to the 3rd Alekseyev High School.
 In 1915, Jabbarly graduated from high school and studied electromechanics at Baku Polytechnicum for the next 5 years.
+During this period, his educational expenses were covered by the philanthropist Isa bey Ashurbeyov.

 In 1920 he was admitted to Azerbaijan State University to study applied medicine but due to his lack of interest soon switched to Oriental studies.
 In 1923, he started attending lectures at a local theatre to fulfill his interest in drama.